 Examples include:

-• Predictive lead scoring for better conversion tracking
+• Automating predictive lead scoring for improved conversion tracking.

 3. Generative AI for Social Media Marketing